 Summary: Other than the historical value and opportunity to ‘track bag’, Track 96 is not a particularly inspiring route.
-Cobbanah to Lee Creek Track is a moderate level track.Expect few views, overground tracks and a long steep descent.
-The track improves from Lee Creek Track as it turns into a benched out route following Freestone Creek to Lloyd Knob picnic/camping area; moves back into the bush for 4 kilometres before hitting the road through to Blue Pool.
+Cobbanah to Lee Creek Track is a moderate level track.Expect few views, overgrown tracks and a long steep descent.
+The track improves from Lee Creek Track as it turns into a benched route following Freestone Creek to Lloyd Knob picnic/camping area; moves back into the bush for 4 kilometres before hitting the road through to Blue Pool.
 While the road walking is not that enjoyable it is easy and offers some great views overlooking rock escarpments along Freestone Creek.
 The lack of photos I have of this trip says a lot – there is not much to see.

 Location: 8 Kilometres north of Briagalong, Victoria

 Duration: 1.5 to 2 days for full length